-The Random Linear scrambling approach of Matoušek is easily implemented by modifying the upper triangular combinatorial matrix C used in generating Faure sequences.
+The Random Linear scrambling approach of Matoušek is easily implemented by modifying the upper triangular combinatorial matrix C used in generating Faure sequences (see Section 3.2.2).
 A linear combination AC+B is used in the place of the matrix C, where A is a randomly generated matrix and B is a random vector, both consisting of uniform random variates U[0, b-1].

+3.4.
 Randomization of QMC Sequences

-The Halton and Faure sequences described in the preceding sub-sections, and their scrambled versions discussed above, are fundamentally deterministic and do not permit the practical estimation of integration error.
+QMC sequences, such as the standard Halton sequence described in Section 3.2, are fundamentally deterministic and do not permit the practical estimation of integration error.
 Since a comparison of the performance of these sequences necessitates the computation of simulation variances and errors, it is necessary to randomize these QMC sequences.
-Randomization of QMC sequences is a technique that introduces randomness into a deterministic QMC sequence while preserving the equidistribution property of the sequence (see Shaw, 1988; Tuffin, 1996).
+Randomization of QMC sequences is a technique that introduces randomness into a deterministic QMC sequence while preserving the equidistribution property of the sequence [see Shaw (18); Tuffin (19)].

-The numerical experiments in this study used Tuffin's randomization procedure (see Bhat, 2003, for a detailed explanation of the randomization procedure) to perform 20 estimation runs for each test scenario.
-The results of these 20 estimation runs were then used to compute the relevant statistical measures.
+In the numerical experiments in this paper, we use Tuffin's randomization procedure [see Bhat (20) for a detailed explanation of the randomization procedure] to perform 20 estimation runs for each test scenario.
+The results of these 20 estimation runs are used to compute the relevant statistical measures.